Why Kochi Kerala in 2020 should be your next travel destination!

 Where to stay in Kochi Kerala

-For your Kochi trip, I will recommend you to stay in Fort Kochi as this is an old side of the town and popular amongst the travellers.
-There are many old-style buildings in Fort Kochi which have now been turned into luxury and boutique hotels.
+For your Kochi trip, I will recommend you to stay in Fort Kochi as this is an old side of the town and popular amongst travelers.
+There are many old-style buildings in Fort Kochi which have now been turned into luxury and boutique hotels that are near most of the places to visit i Kochi.
 Depending on your budget, you can choose to stay in one of those Jewish buildings and experience the Old Kochi feel.